Event Schedule ๐

 4:00 PM onward

-Return to The Abbey for live jazz with the Prince Shell 10-Piece Orchestra in the Ballroom, community games, the Easter Egg Hunt, Liberty Wildlife birds, and more!
+Return to The Abbey for live jazz with Ted Goddard's 10 piece Orchestra playing the arragnements of Prince Shell, community games, Liberty Wildlife birds, and more!

-Everyone must wear a hat to participate in the parade!
+Everyone is encouraged to wear a hat while participating in the parade!

 The Parade Route ๐บ๏ธ